 Note: Students applying for a Master of Music degree program but who do not hold an undergraduate degree in music must submit a pre-screening recording following the same requirements as the on-campus audition.
 The pre-screening recording must be submitted at least one month prior to the requested audition date.

 Submit a repertoire list.
 All applicants (except Music Education and American Public Musicology) must submit a current and complete list of works performed.
 When registering for the audition or submitting a recorded audition you will have the option to upload documents, such as the repertoire list.

 Submit two reference letters.
 We would like a reference from your current or most recent music teacher.
 The remaining reference(s) can be of your choosing.
 You will have the option when registering for the audition or submitting a recorded audition to provide the names and email addresses of your two references which we will then contact with instructions on how to upload a letter to your application or please ask your references to mail the recommendations directly to the Admissions Office at the address below.

 Submit a personal statement.
-Each graduate applicant is asked to write a substantial essay of 500 words unless otherwise specified in the audition/admission requirements.
+Each graduate applicant is asked to write a substantial essay of at least 500 words unless otherwise specified in the audition/admission requirements.
 When registering for the audition or submitting a recorded audition you will have the option to upload documents, such as the personal statement.

 Submit official transcripts from every college or university attended.

 - Submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores, if English is not your native language, and you did not attend a U.S. university for a previous undergraduate or graduate degree program.
 For more specific requirements for international students please see the international student requirements.

 Minimum TOEFL score: 550 (paper-based), 213 (computer-based), 80 (iBT)